codeoneline/metamask-extension/docs/publishing.md

 # Publishing Guide

-When publishing a new version of WanchainMask, we follow this procedure:
+When publishing a new version of WanMask, we follow this procedure:

 ## Overview

 The below diagram outlines our process for design, development, and release.
-Building WanchainMask is a community affair, and many steps of the process invite participation from external contributors as indicated.
-All QA, code review, and release of new versions is done by members of the core WanchainMask team.
+Building WanMask is a community affair, and many steps of the process invite participation from external contributors as indicated.
+All QA, code review, and release of new versions is done by members of the core WanMask team.

 <img width="664" alt="mm-dev-process" src="https://user-images.githubusercontent.com/1016190/56308059-36906000-60fb-11e9-8e61-6655bca0c54f.png">